 How to cancel your insurance policy?

-Since 2015, the Insurance Code L-113-15-12, simplified the cancellation process for the consumer with what is called the Loi Hamon.
+Since 2015, the Insurance Code L-113-15-12 simplified the cancellation process for the consumer with what is called the Loi Hamon.

-In any case, when you know you may need to cancel your contract because you will be repatriating soon or any other reason, the best approach is always to call or e-mail your insurance company to know their policy and processes as it can be hard to read between the lines of an insurance contract!
+In any case, when you know you may need to cancel your contract because you will be repatriating soon or for any other reason, the best approach is always to call or e-mail your French insurance company to know their policy and processes as it can be hard to read between the lines of an insurance contract!

-To keep in mind
+Keep in mind

 If you found this post useful and want to be informed of the next Expat in France article, you can sign up to the newsletter via the link at the head of this article.